2e0byo/blog/content/post/coding/homeassistant.md

 Then there's LetsEncrypt for ssl, and all the rest.
 Quick?
 No.  Easier than building a bunch of scripts?
 Barely.
 Will just work if I don't tinker with it?
-Yes---which is more than you can say for anything home-rolled...
+Yes---which is more than you can say for anything home-rolled.
+More to the point *it has an app*.
+And now I can turn the lights on with my phone when nobody's even in the house!
+Beat that, light switches.

 [^1]: Even more fun: some of these aren't async functions at all, but 'async
     friendly callbacks', whatever they are.